garrandall/popular-music-data/tracks/daylight-vicki-sue-robinson.md

 Gonna catch me up, gonna catch me up again
 People are getting up,
 We're just getting in
-Ooh but that's the only, only time
+Oh but that's the only, only time
 When me and my baby get a chance to unwind

 Daylight, gonna catch me up, gonna catch me up